This post is about integrating Divi and Keap.

 You’ll set up the settings for that module, like the opt-in description, the call-to-action button, and design the look and feel.

-If this is your first time using this feature you’ll want to connect it to your Infusionsoft Account(s).
+If this is your first time using this feature you’ll want to connect it to your Keap Account(s).

-Then you choose Infusionsoft from the list of 20 different email service providers, and select which tag you’d like it to apply to contacts who submit this form (the tag is important because it’s how you’ll segment these contacts, or trigger automation).
+Then you choose Keap (or Infusionsoft) from the list of 20 different email service providers, and select which tag you’d like it to apply to contacts who submit this form (the tag is important because it’s how you’ll segment these contacts, or trigger automation).

 That’s pretty much it.

-Once you’ve got it connected to your Infusionsoft account you can drop these opt-in forms all over your web site.
+Once you’ve got it connected to your Keap account you can drop these opt-in forms all over your web site.

 Check it out: